bcgov/GDX-Analytics-microservice/redshift_to_s3/README.md

 - `"object_prefix"`: The final prefix of the object; treat this as a prefix on the filename itself.
 - `"dml"`: The filename under the [`./dml`](./dml/) directory in this repository that contains the SQL statement to run as an UNLOAD command.
 - `"header"`: Setting this to true will write a first row of column header values; setting as false will omit that row.
-- `"sfts_path"`: The folder path in SFTS where the objects retrieved from S3 will be uploaded to.
-- `"extension"`: A postfix to the file name.
-As an extension, it must include the "`.`" character before the extension type, such as: `".csv"`.
-If no extension is needed then the value should be an empty string, like `""`.
-The extension is applied to the file created by `s3_to_redshift.py` at the time of downloading the source object from S3 to the local filesystem where the script is running.
-The extension is never applied to the source object key on S3 (that key is defined by the Redshift UNLOAD function used in `redshift_to_s3`, which does not support custom object key extensions).
 - `"sql_parse_key"`: [OPTIONAL] if the file referenced by `"dml"` contains a tag to be completed through some value that must be computed at runtime, reference that value here.
 It must be a tag that the `redshift_to_s3.py` script knows how to process (it must exist in that scripts `SQLPARSE` dictionary and have a function defined for it).
 Valid strings for this are:
   - `"pmrp_date_range"`: referenced in the dml SQL file as "`{pmrp_date_range}`".
 This populates a start and end date range for the select query based on the configured `"start_date"` and `"end_date"` values.
 If setting `"sql_parse_key"` to `"pmrp_date_range"` then you _MUST_ set a `"start_date"` _and_ an `"end_date"`.
   - `"pmrp_qdata_dates"`: referenced in the dml SQL file as "`{pmrp_qdata_dates}`".
 This populates the list of requested dates as chained OR conditions in the select query based on the configured `"date_list"` values.
 If setting `"sql_parse_key"` to `"pmrp_qdata_dates"` then you _MUST_ set a `"date_list"`.